The author lives in a quiet seaside community in lower Puna on the Big Island. He's an avid gardener, traveler, and photographer.

 Residents of the Big Island's lower Puna love Wednesdays.
 Why, you ask?
 Because that's when the weekly farmers' market at Uncle Robert’s happens!
 Uncle Robert Keli'iho'omalu is the legendary and beloved patriarch of the old Kalapana village, and the market takes place at his family compound, located at the south end of the Red Road near the New Kaimu Black Sand Beach.
 Normally it’s a quiet neighborhood of quaint beach shacks and lush coconut groves, but on Wednesday night it transforms into a huge open-air market bustling with people eager for fresh produce, tasty food, and live music.
 It’s a lively market full of wonderful sounds, sights, and smells—not to mention lots of friendly aloha spirit—and everyone is welcome.

-It’s a big social event of the week!
-And it’s one night that people don’t have to worry about making dinner as mostly everyone goes to the market to eat!
-There’s a great variety of delicious (and cheap!) foods being prepared and cooked on the spot by many food vendors.
+The night market is the biggest social event of the week, drawing people from as far as Hilo and Volcano.
 It’s a place where friends and neighbors meet up to “talk story” and listen to live music.
-Everyone seems to know everyone but it’s also a place where you can easily make new friends!
-People come from as far as Hilo and Volcano.
-Recently tour agencies have started bringing tourists down to Kalapana so they can experience this one-of-a kind market on the island.
+Everyone seems to know everyone, but it’s also a place where you can easily make new friends.
+Recently, tour agencies have started bringing tourists down to Kalapana so they can experience this one-of-a-kind market.
 Some visitors have compared it to other festive night markets in Thailand or Hong Kong!